Executive Board

 CO-ENERGY & ENVIRONMENT CENTER DIRECTOR

-Savannah (she/they) is a sophomore at Columbia College.
+Savannah (she/they) is a junior at Columbia College.
 Majoring in Political Science with an emphasis on international affairs, Savannah hopes to pursue a career that is holistic in its applications of the liberal arts and sciences.
 They gave a speech at the Kentucky Capitol detailing the importance of a balanced education.
 They worked with CPI’s Human Rights Center as Research Leader to create a report on Columbia’s former homeless shelter.
 She was a research assistant for an international climate change project (Fungi in a Warmer World) that aims to better understand the reactions of fungi and bacteria to warming climates.
-They are the co-author of a published research paper detailing the initial findings of Miocene Climate Optimum fungal diversity.
-Savannah also keeps an eye on Kentucky politics (which can be very stressful), is an avid enjoyer of The Legend of Zelda series, and hopes to finally get into the political science classes she wants.
+They are the co-author of a published research paper detailing the initial findings of Miocene Climate Optimum fungal diversity, with another paper awaiting publication.
+Savannah also keeps an eye on Kentucky politics (which can be very stressful), is an avid enjoyer of The Legend of Zelda series, and hopes to one day hike the Appalachian Trail!

 • Nicole Xiao